dgvncsz0f/dot-install/README.rst

 Modules
 -------

-Modules are directories with an `dist` directory inside and an optional `hook` directory.
-That is the only requirement, and other than this there are no requirements.
+Modules are directories with a `dist` directory inside and an optional `hook` directory.
+That is the only requirement.

 The `dist` directory holds the files that will get installed by that module, with the exact same path.
-If there are *symlinks*, they will be followed and the other end of the *symlink* will be installed.
-In other words, if you need *symlink* you have to use the `pre`/`post` hook.
+If there are *symlinks*, they will be followed.
+In other words, if you need *symlink* you have to use the `pre`/`post` hooks.

-The `hook` directories may contain a `pre` and/or `post` file.
-This is must be a file with a shebang and have the execution permission bit set.
-That means you can use python for instance to create a `pre`/`post` hook.
+The `hook` directory may contain a `pre` and/or `post` file.
+This must be a regular unix script, with the usual shebang at the beginning.
+It also must have the execution permission bits set.
+That means you can use any script language that is available on the target during the install.

 Bundles
 -------

 Bundles simply group modules.
-I usually create *symlinks* for the modules I want, but you may have modules inside them as well.
+I usually create *symlinks* for the modules I want, but you may have modules inside as well.

 How it works
 ============